-Right of way acquisition for the second section of the Hampstead Bypass – N.C.
-210 to north of Hampstead – is expected to begin in April 2019, with property being acquired earlier, where possible.
-Construction is expected to begin in late 2020.
+Right-of-way acquisition for the first section of the Hampstead Bypass (R-3300B), from N.C.
+210 to north of Hampstead, began in March 2018.
+Construction is expected to begin in early 2022.

-Both alternatives, which were among 13 that were studied, were identified by NCDOT, as well as state and federal regulatory and environmental resource agencies, as having the least impact to human and natural environments.
+In June 2012, the N.C.
+Department of Transportation selected a design option – referred to a preferred alternative.
+The alternative was identified by NCDOT, as well as state and federal regulatory and environmental resource agencies, as having the least impact to human and natural environments.

 From this interchange, the proposed bypass extends northeast and crosses Hoover Road north of South Topsail Elementary School.
 The project continues northeast behind the Topsail Schools complex and then turns east to tie into existing U.S. 17 near Leeward Lane.
 The proposed road continues north on existing U.S. 17 to Sloop Point Loop Road.